 The supervisor is responsible for maintaining proper conduct and discipline of university employees under his/her supervision.
-When disciplinary action appears to be necessary, the supervisor will conduct an interview with the subject employee:
+When disciplinary action appears to be necessary, the supervisor will meet with the subject employee:

-1. to give the employee a clear understanding of exactly what is expected;
+• To set clear goals and expectations for performance and/or behavior

-- 2. to explain how the employee has failed in meeting the requirements or why his/her conduct has been unacceptable; - 3. to give the employee an opportunity to account for his/her actions or lack of actions; - 4. to take disciplinary action if the situation warrants.
-All disciplinary discussions should take place in a climate conducive to mutual understanding and reasonable discussion. - A. There are circumstances and instances of misconduct requiring disciplinary action which may result in immediate discharge.
-Some examples are: - 1. possession or use of liquor on University property; - 2. buying, selling, using, possessing or being under the influence of any illegal narcotic including marijuana, heroin, LSD and any other related or similar drugs; - 3. immoral behavior on university premises; - 4. theft (including removal of discarded items); - 5. fighting on University property; - 6. possession of unauthorized weapons on university property; - 7. falsification of records or fraud; - 8. willful violation of safety rules; - 9. willful damage to university property; - 10. gross insubordination or willful disregard of instructions. - B. There are many instances of misconduct which normally do not warrant immediate discharge for the first offense but which should result in disciplinary action being taken.
-While not all inclusive, some examples are: - 1. ineffective use of university time; - 2. improper use of equipment; - 3. carelessness resulting in damaged equipment; - 4. repeated or unreported absenteeism or tardiness; - 5. disregard for general university rules;
+- To discuss the requirements that have not been met or why conduct has been unacceptable - To give the employee an opportunity to account for his/her performance - To take disciplinary action if the situation warrants.
+All disciplinary discussions should take place in a climate conducive to mutual understanding and reasonable discussion.

+There are circumstances and instances of misconduct requiring disciplinary action which may result in immediate discharge.
+Some examples are:

+- Possession or use of liquor on University property - Buying, selling, using, possessing or being under the influence of any illegal narcotic - Theft (including removal of discarded items) - Fighting on University property - Possession of unauthorized weapons on university property - Falsification of records or fraud - Willful violation of safety rules - Willful damage to university property - Gross insubordination or willful disregard of instructions

+There are many instances of misconduct which normally do not warrant immediate discharge for the first offense but which should result in disciplinary action being taken.
+While not all inclusive, some examples are:

-6. failure to report an accident to a person or damage to equipment.
+- Ineffective use of university time - Improper use of equipment - Carelessness resulting in damaged equipment - Repeated or unreported absenteeism or tardiness - Disregard for general university rules - Failure to report an accident to a person or damage to equipment